triflicacid/cs-UglyLang/Doc/Help.md

 - `value` : generally an expression to be evaluated, will be specified otherwise.
 - `type` : if present, the type to cast the expression to *before* it is passed into the keyword

+There is the general pattern that `arg` acts as the input symbol/the symbol to affect, and `value` is the output value/value to use.
+For example, `INPUT x` places user input into `x` whilst `PRINT: x` outputs the value of `x`.

 # Keywords

 ## General